 The technology sector has performed well since 2010, and now accounts for almost a quarter of the S&P 500 index.
 If we include Amazon, Facebook and Alphabet, the IT sector accounts for 32% of the S&P 500.

 The consumer staples sector has underperformed in recent years and is only 7.2% of the S&P 500 index.
-There has been a stark reversal of fortune for tobacco stocks and packaged food stocks.
+There has been a stark reversal of fortune for tobacco and packaged food stocks.

 The below article considers the drivers of this change:

 Apple Inc versus Coca-Cola

 The sector divergence is illustrated by Apple and Coca-Cola.
 Shares in Apple Inc have been on a tear since 2009; Coca-Cola's share price has made modest progress.

 The iconic 1971 ad "I'd like to buy the world a Coke" may need updating to "I'd like to buy the world an iPhone."

-The iPhone operates in a smartphone duopoly alongside Android.
-In the soft drinks market Coca-Cola and Pepsi are the market leaders.
+The iPhone operates as a smartphone duopoly alongside Android.
+In the soft drinks market, Coca-Cola and Pepsi are the market leaders.